iberisoft/CloudScale/README.md

 * `latitude`: latitude part of the current position; it varies from -90 to 90.
 * `longitude`: longitude part of the current position; it varies from -180 to 180.

+### cloud/beacon/id/global_position/clear

+An application publishes this message to clear a beacon's global position value.

 ## Connections

 ### WEMOS D1 Mini